thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 ```

 It's time to enjoy the fruits of our labor.
-Let's take a look at a really convoluted IR:
+Let's take a look at a really convoluted IR term:

 ```hs
 ((fun [V0]